 A Bill to re-establish the Secretary of State’s legal duty to provide national health services in England; to amend the provisions of the Health and Social Care Act 2012 relating to Monitor; to repeal the regulations made under section 75 of that Act; to make other amendments to the provisions in that Act relating to competition and provision of private health services; and for connected purposes.

-The bill would require the government to provide NHS services in England by law again.
-It also changes how the Health and Social Care Act 2012 handles the NHS regulator and competition rules, including repealing some regulations and adjusting rules on private health provision.
+This bill would re-establish the Secretary of State’s legal duty to provide national health services in England.
+It also proposes changes to the Health and Social Care Act 2012 relating to the regulator Monitor, repeals certain regulations under section 75, and makes other amendments to the Act’s rules about competition and private health provision.

 Generated 21 February 2026